Tom Watson (golfer): Champions Tour

-In an interview in 2012, Watson admitted that he was "distraught" at coming so close to becoming the oldest Major winner at the age of 59 and said that the experience in the 2009 Open Championship "tore his guts out".
-Watson said of his approach shot to the green at the 72nd hole, when he needed a par to win the Open: "I was going right at the flag but with the uncertainty of links golf, maybe a gust of wind took it a bit further than it was supposed to.
-I felt extreme disappointment that night but the one good thing that came of that was the response of people around the world."

 For the 2015 Open Championship, Watson's exemption for his 2009 finish was extended to give him an opportunity to play at St. Andrews and make one final Open appearance.
 Watson won Open Championships at five different courses, but St. Andrews was not among them.
 He missed the cut and made an emotional walk across the Swilcan Bridge at twilight.
 In April 2016, he played in his final Masters.
 After saying in the lead up to the event that he 'couldn't compete' anymore, Watson missed the cut by two strokes.

 Despite no longer competing at the full Masters, Watson won the 2018 Masters Tournament Par-3 contest at the age of 68, the oldest ever to win the event.

 In July 2019, Watson played his final competitive event on British soil, when he played in the Senior British Open for the final time.